sknick/spiel/README.md

 Spiel requires PHP 5.3 or higher and has been tested in an Apache 2 / PHP environment.

-API documentation is available in the docs/html folder (open index.htm).
+API documentation is available in the `docs/html` folder (open `index.htm`).
 In addition, there are some examples of using the framework in the examples folder:

-- HelloWorld: Very simple example implementing the ubiquitous "Hello World" functionality.
+- **HelloWorld**: Very simple example implementing the ubiquitous "Hello World" functionality.
-- EmployeeManager: More full-fledged example of implementing web services using the framework.
+- **EmployeeManager**: More full-fledged example of implementing web services using the framework.
 The web services provide an interface for managing employee information stored in an in-memory database on the server.
 While the web services shown are insufficient to completely provide an interface to managing employee information (for example, the complete set of "CRUD" functions are not available), they are sufficient for illustrating most of the features of the Spiel framework.

 To see the examples in action, put a folder called `lib` somewhere in your PHP include path; this folder should contain the contents of the `src` directory of